 What is a financial statement?

-An income statement is a summary of your business’s profits and losses during a period.
-After choosing a time frame, break down revenue and expenses on the statement.
+An income statement, or profit and loss (P&L) statement, is a summary of your business’s profits and losses during a period.
+You can prepare the statement monthly, quarterly, or annually.
+Once you decide on your time frame, break down your business’s revenue and expenses on the statement.

-The income statement shows how well your company is doing over time.
+An income statement shows how well your company is doing over time.
 It measures the profitability of your business.
-You can see which sales items are the most and least profitable.
-Also, look for any expenses you could reduce or eliminate.

 Parts of the income statement

-The balance sheet summarizes important financial information on a specific date.
-It gives you a snapshot of your financial health.
-Usually, you create a balance sheet at the end of a period, such as monthly or quarterly.
+The balance sheet summarizes your financial health on a specific date.
+It shows you what you own and owe by breaking down your assets, liabilities, and equity.
+You can create a balance sheet at the end of a period, such as monthly or quarterly.

 Parts of the balance sheet